About David Sanker

 Artificial Intelligence Thought Leader

 Rather than trying to be an expert on everything related to AI, I focus on the intersection of AI and Intellectual Property.
-I refer to my work in this area as AI ∩ IP ™.
-In the past few years I have written and delivered presentations about this area frequently (see the list of upcoming and past events).
-In May, 2023 I was asked to speak with the US Patent Office about AI inventors, and I also provided an extensive written submission to address their questions.
+I refer to my work in this area as AI ∩ IP™.
+In the past few years I have written and delivered presentations about this area frequently.
+In May 2023, I was asked to speak with the US Patent Office about AI inventors, and I also provided an extensive written submission to address their questions.
+In 2024, I provided written submissions to the USPTO regarding (1) AI inventor guidance, (2) Rejections based on “obviousness,” and (3) Subject matter eligibility.

 Software Engineer